Pathfinder -- Navigating and Analyzing Chemical Reaction Networks with an Efficient Graph-based Approach: Theory

 \section{Theory}

-We adopt the notation for first-principles CRNs from Ref.~\citenum{Unsleber2022a}: A chemical \textit{structure} is given by a fixed atom type and number, fixed nuclear positions, a fixed number of electrons and total spin.
+We adopt the notation for first-principles CRNs from Ref.~\citenum{Unsleber2022a}: A chemical \textit{structure} is given by a fixed atom type and number, fixed nuclear positions, a fixed number of electrons, and total spin.
 It therefore represents a specific point on the Born-Oppenheimer potential energy surface.
 By contrast, a \textit{compound} denotes a set of chemical structures with the same atom types and number, charge, spin, stereochemistry, and, most importantly, connectivity.
 For instance, the boat and chair conformations of cyclohexane, clearly different structures, are considered the same compound.
 A \textit{reaction} is defined as a collection of elementary steps that connect compounds, whereas an elementary step within a reaction connects structures of these compounds by different transition states (TSs).

 Given a CRN defined for a set of compounds and reactions, one is interested in the kinetically most likely sequence of reactions within this CRN connecting two given compounds.
 We dissect the search for such sequences into three steps: First, a graph network is built from chemical reactions.
 Second, a cost measure for the probability of a reactant being available for a reaction is evaluated.
+The probability of a reactant being available can be understood as the likelihood of a reactant being spatially close enough for reacting with the original compound.
+Thereby, the probability may be viewed as being related to the (local) concentration of the reactant and the compound of interest.
 We refer to this cost as \textit{compound cost}.
+We emphasize that ``costs'' are an abstract measure that convolutes various information necessary to provide a reasonable approximate picture for microkinetic modeling.
 Third, the graph network is updated with the information about the costs of the reactants.
 These three steps are sketched in Fig.~\ref{fig:pathfinderPipeline}.

 The compound costs will depend on which compounds are available with some probability at the start.
-The probabilities can be derived from compound concentration ratios of concentrations, pressure or volume.
+Here, ``availability'' refers to reactants being present at the start of the reaction in the computer experiment, which may be interpreted as compounds being provided in a flask at the start of a reaction.
+The probabilities can be derived from compound ratios of concentrations, pressure, or volume.
 The starting conditions can be deliberately chosen.
 Given the costs for at least one reactant, the costs for all other reactants follow (for details see below).

 The resulting graph representation of the CRN can be queried for sequences of reactions, named paths in this context.
 A typical query asks for the shortest paths starting from one starting compound to a compound of interest.
 The obtained paths between two compounds are ordered by their path length which is linked to their probability.